-The following presents the analytical approach for the Efficacy Study.
-We currently do not know the structure of the complete data-set (for example, extent of or categories of missing data etc.) that we will receive as part of the Efficacy Study.
+The following presents a draft analytical approach for the Efficacy Study.
+This is because randomisation is still being undertaken and baseline data is not complete.
+As such, we currently do not know the structure of the baseline data (for example, extent of or categories of missing data etc.) that we will receive as part of the Efficacy Study.
 This should be considered when interpreting the following analytical plan.